 Come June, we were ready to tackle one of the most notorious barriers to innovation in hotel technology.
 The launch of SiteMinder Exchange was a statement of exactly this, and it’s since provided much-needed relief for all developers of hotel property management systems and applications who have long considered connectivity to be their single-most crippling challenge.

 To complete the year, we appointed our first CEO, Sankar Narayan, to co-lead us alongside our founder and managing director, Mike Ford.
 Sankar’s brought to us 20+ years in the travel, technology, media and telecommunications sectors, and we think he’s pretty awesome.

-From our pioneering partnership with RoomIt by CWT, which has given hotels direct access to a travel management company’s clients for the first time, to our partnership with Ryanair, which has given European hotels direct access to sell their properties on Ryanair Rooms, 2019 is shaping up to be another incredible year and the best is yet to come…
+From our pioneering partnership with RoomIt by CWT, which has given hotels direct access to a travel management company’s clients for the first time, to our partnership with Ryanair, which has given European hotels direct access to sell their properties on Ryanair Rooms, 2019 is shaping up to be another incredible year.
+Already, we’ve surpassed AU$100 million in recurring revenue to join a select group of globally-focused, Australian-headquartered technology companies with proven success in growing and scaling their business, and the best is yet to come…